yahoo/fetchr/README.md

 ## 2. API xhrPath

-`xhrPath` config option needs to be passed in when instantiating the Fetchr class on the client side.
+`xhrPath` config option when instantiating the Fetchr class is optional.
+Defaults to `/api`.

+On the clientside, the xhrPath will be used for XHR requests.

+On the serverside, the xhrPath isn't needed and is ignored.

-It is necessary for this xhrPath on the client side fetcher (`fetchr.client.js`) to match the API endpoint path the middleware was mounted on in the previous step.
+Note: Even though this config is optional, it is necessary for xhrPath on the clientside fetcher to match the path where the middleware was mounted on in the previous step.

 ```js
 //...
 var Fetcher = require('fetchr'),